 The determination of this proposal is finally balanced.
 The proposal increases the scale of the dwelling and will impact on the character on the character and appearance of the Conservation area.
-However, there are no objections to the proposal from the conservation officer and the existing dwelling is not considered a heritage asset and could be substantially altered without the need for planning permission.
-The proposed dwelling is not significantly larger than the existing dwelling could be if it were to be extended under permitted development rights and the removal of permitted development rights will prevent the scale of the proposed dwelling increasing further than proposed in this application.
+However, there are no objections to the proposal from the conservation officer and the existing dwelling is not considered a heritage asset and could be substantially altered subject to planning permission.
+The proposed dwelling is not significantly larger than the existing dwelling could be if it were to be extended and the removal of permitted development rights will prevent the scale of the proposed dwelling increasing further than proposed in this application.
 Careful control over the materials and detail of the proposed dwelling will also help ensure the replacement dwelling harmonises with its surroundings.